Ancient Celtic Symbols and Their Meanings

 Celtic Symbols for Family

 Family love, strength, and unity are an expression of several Celtic Symbols.
 The Trinity Knot or Triquetra symbolizes unity, the trinity of soul, heart, and mind, and eternal spiritual life.
-It symbolizes the unity of the family unit and family love that endures forever and ever.
-The Claddagh ring represents love, unity, and loyalty, which are fundamental qualities of a family that enjoy peace, joy, and harmony.
+It symbolizes the unity of the family unit and love that endures forever and ever.
+The Claddagh ring represents love, unity, and loyalty, which are fundamental qualities of a family that enjoys peace, joy, and harmony.

 The Triskelion is another Celtic symbol that represents the family unit.
 It describes the past, present, and future.
 It is also a symbol of strength hence signifies the strength and determination the family unit shows in times of challenges.
 The symbol also signifies the advancement of the family unit from adverse conditions to way better conditions in the future.